brainexenotfound/Architecture-Style-Assignment/README.md

 # Project Overview

 ## Web Service
-This project consists of a combination of Java and JavaScript files, likely implementing a web service with client-server communication.
+This project consists of a combination of Java and JavaScript files, implementing a web service with client-server communication.

 ### Project Structure